 Every programming language/scripting language/markup language has its own unique syntax.
 Every developer uses those syntaxes while developing a web application or desktop application or mobile application.
-Like all other language PHP has its own unique syntax otherwise your code won’t work anyway.
+Like all other languages, PHP has its own unique syntax.
 So at the beginning of the tutorial series, we should learn first about the PHP syntax and how they work.

 PHP Syntax Overview

 Now we will learn the basic syntax used in PHP scripting language.
 A PHP file ends with a .php file extension.
-You can create a PHP file through any text editor (Don’t confuse with text processor) such as Notepad++, Sublime text editor etc. A PHP file contains PHP code that is written by following the program syntax.
+You can create a PHP file through any text editor (Don’t confuse with text processor) such as Notepad++, Sublime text editor, etc. A PHP file contains PHP code that is written by following the program syntax.
 We will discuss those syntaxes in the next section.
-For now, see the image below and try to understand:

 In the image above, you can see a PHP file ends with .php and the file name is